-19 Swiss Re does not include premiums from complimentary health mutuals (known as Mutuelles 45) and non-profit provident institutions in their figures on the total French market.
-Therefore, Swiss Re's total market data has been adjusted to include all complimentary health insurance written in the French market.
+Swiss Re does not include premiums from complementary health mutuals (known as Mutuelles 45) and non-profit provident institutions in their figures on the total French market.
+Therefore, Swiss Re's total market data has been adjusted to include all complementary health insurance written in the French market.